Coinbase Wallet Review 2023: What It Is And How To Use It

 Swaps

 The experience for swaps (exchanging one token for another) works just like on the Chrome extension.
-There’s no adjustment for slippage, but swaps execute smoothly.
+Swaps execute smoothly and the Coinbase Wallet supports adjusting the slippage allowed.

 Swapping crypto on Coinbase Wallet